yaoyi92/textual-imageview/README.md

 vimg <path_to_image>
 ```

+Pass `--sixel` to use SIXEL graphics if your terminal supports it.

 Click and drag (or press W/S/A/D) to move around the image, and scroll (or press -/+) to zoom in/out of the image.

 `vimg` is built on `ImageView`, a [Rich](https://github.com/textualize/rich/) renderable that renders images with padding/zoom, and `ImageViewer`, a [Textual](https://github.com/textualize/textual/) widget that adds mouse interactivity to `ImageView`.
 Add `textual-imageview` as a dependency to use them in your Textual app!